 Our team has the skill, the focus, and the experience that you'll need to take on the at-fault party.
 There are many personal injury lawyers in New York – but few with the expertise and resources to tackle burn injury litigation.
-Wingate, Russotti, Shapiro & Halperin, LLP, is fully prepared to help both you and your loved one secure the funds needed to recover as quickly as possible.
+Wingate, Russotti, Shapiro & Halperin, LLP, is fully prepared to help both you and your loved ones secure the funds needed to recover as quickly as possible, whether you were injured in an apartment fire or from a hot water scald.
 For a free and comprehensive case evaluation, call our office today at (212) 986-7353.

 There are a number of factors that make up the final amount, but ultimately, it comes down to two key components: how significant are your wounds, and how negligent was the person who caused them?
 So, an individual recovering from third-degree scalds on her feet, legs, and hands will almost certainly be able to collect more than someone suffering from a second-degree arm burn.
 There are exceptions to the rule, but in general – the greater the damage, the bigger the payout.

 Compensation is divided into a few distinct categories.
 Courts usually consider the hard costs involved with burn victims first and then work their way into "soft" expenses.
 The following are some of the damages awarded by a judge and jury: